kmehltretter82/frama-c-linux/ivette/src/frama-c/doc.md

 The number of displayed properties and the total number of properties are shown in the component titlebar.

+## Pivot Table {#framac-pivot-table}

+A Pivot Table provides customizable aggregate information about both syntactic and semantic elements, such as number of statements per function, or number of alarms per file.

+The table must be computed once by clicking the 'Compute' button.
+You can then use the [icon-tunings] button (_Select Preset_) in the top right to choose one of the available presets, or drag and drop the headings (rounded rectangles) to group either by row, or by column.
+Note that the order of selected headings affects the way they are grouped.
+You can reorder them via drag and drop.

+The 'down arrow' at the right of each heading allows to apply filters to that heading.

+The top left drop down component ('Table') allows adding heatmap colors to the pivot table cells.
+The drop down component below it ('Count') allows using different aggregation functions.
+The small arrows to its right allow sorting the table cells.

 ## Locations {#framac-locations}

 Some user actions may select several AST elements at once, for instance